Steigner/Steigner/README.md

 Optimization | AI | Edge Technologies | Robotics

 Currently, as part of my PhD studies, I focus on optimization and advanced methods in biologically inspired computations.
-I facing optimization challenges in robotics using neuro-evolution and island-based algorithms.
+I am facing optimization challenges in robotics using neuro-evolution and island-based algorithms.
 I enjoy setting up clusters, HPC systems, and their software configurations, as well as connecting them through VPN or zero trust technologies.
 I am also actively engaged in machine vision algorithms, experimenting with modern techniques such as NeRF and Gaussian Splatting.
 In my free time, I explore IoT technologies, such as mesh networks, and seek innovative ways to utilize them.

 :large_blue_diamond: Optimization, Machine Learning, Machine Vision, Clusters, HPC, Robotics, IoT